bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 And no, but it gets extra interesting, right?
 You could have had some fork a thousand years in, they got swept under the rug and the people a thousand years after that sort of like forgot that history and sort of like moved on, you know, maybe there was a great fire in the cathedral, right?
 Like, and all the documents were burned.
-And this has happened through history, like a multitude of times, right?
+And this has happened throughout history, like a multitude of times, right?
-In the cultures, they were the best at maintaining documentation in rocks, right?
+In the cultures, they were the best at maintaining documentation in rocks.

 Sjors Provoost: 01:44:58

-And there will be coins that people will allege are like unfairly created.
+And there will be coins that people will allege are unfairly created.
-So there will be very rich families or ethnicities that will be accused even just falsely accused of owning like false coins because some of the history is gone.
+So there will be very rich families or ethnicities that will be accused even just falsely accused of owning false coins because some of the history is gone.
 And then the conspiracy will say well in that piece of history that we lost, that's where these people created these fake coins and then there'll be horrible wars over it.

 NVK: 01:45:21